Panda Game: Return to Lansdowne Park

 It was announced that the 2014 Panda Game was to be held at the newly renovated 24,000 seat TD Place Stadium, thus returning the game to its former home at Lansdowne Park.

 The Panda Game in 2014 was another wildly successful venture, the use of the modernized facility saw the crowd grow to 12,000 as the Ravens came away with a last second Hail Mary catch to win the game 33–31.
-Fans immediately stormed the field, and to this day the game remains unfinished, as the extra point was never attempted among the frenzy.
+Fans immediately stormed the field, following the Touchdown.
+In Canadian Amateur football the convert is an optional play following a Touchdown.
+The Carleton Head Coach elected not to try the convert and end the game.
+In Amateur football there is no option for the defence to score points on a convert.

 The 2015 edition saw a then-record attendance of 17,596.
 It was also the highest scoring Panda Game of all time with a combined score of 93 points, crushing the previous record of 77 points in 1975.

 In 2016, the No. 7 ranked Gee-Gees came into the game undefeated (4–0) as they faced the No. 10 Ravens (3–2).
 Surpassing the previous season's record attendance mark, the 2016 Panda Game was a sellout as 23,329 fans watched Carleton defeat Ottawa 43–23.
 It was the most attended U Sports football regular season football game in at least two decades.

 The 2020 Panda Game was cancelled due to the COVID-19 pandemic.
 Following the 2021 Panda Game, there were serious disturbances in Sandy Hill, resulting in several arrests and criminal charges.
-For the 2022 edition of the game, police have said they will increase their presence in the affected neighbourhood while officials threatened to cancel future Panda Games if such disturbances were repeated.
+For the 2022 edition of the game, police increased their presence in the affected neighbourhood while officials threatened to cancel future Panda Games if such disturbances were repeated.
 There were disturbances in Sandy Hill after the 2022 game, leading to seven arrests.
+In 2023, the game was moved to a Sunday.
+The University of Ottawa created successful student events on campus before and after the game, and worked with community organizations, the city and the Ottawa Police, greatly reducing any disruptions before or after the game.